learn-co-curriculum/hash-overview-readme/README.md

 # Hashes

 ## Overview
-We'll introduce hashes-- a new data structure-- and will cover how to create, retrieve data from, and add data to them.
+We'll introduce hashes-- a new data structure.
+We'll cover how to create them, and retrieve data from and add data to them.

 ## Objectives